-Muddy says: A highly-regarded co-ed day school in the Slough suburbs with fantastic SIS reports (excellent across the board) for 3-16 year olds.
-Fancy a nose around?
+Muddy says: A highly-regarded co-ed day school in the Slough suburbs, rated excellent across the board, for 3-16 year olds.

 It’s on a compact site that is dominated by a grand cream Victorian mansion house (previously owned by Queen Victoria’s dentist for all you pub quizzers), with more recent additions bolted on over time.
-The main building is handsome rather than knock-out, and is mostly used for admin, the Headmaster’s office and music lessons.
-Split into 3 – Early Years, Junior and Senior –they each have their own buildings within the grounds but all within close proximity which gives it a family feel.
+The main building is handsome rather than knock-out and is mostly used for admin, the Headmaster’s office and music lessons.
+Split into three – Early Years, Junior and Senior – each group has its own buildings within close proximity, giving it a family feel.

 The grounds are not huge, but the space has been well thought out with several outside play areas divided into sections for kids of different ages.
-There are 2 astroturf pitches, cricket nets, a bowling machine and long jump pit.
-The school uses Upton Park next door for football, hockey and rugby, while they use of an off-site pool for swimming.
+There are two astroturf pitches, cricket nets, a bowling machine, and a long jump pit.
+The school uses Upton Park next door for football, hockey, and rugby, while they go off-site pool for swimming.

 There’s definitely an inclusive, family atmosphere here.
 The ethos is strongly anti-hothouse – happy kids, thrive.
-A few years ago I’m sure that view was unfashionable, but in the light of today’s stressed anxious children it’s becoming a selling point for the school.
+A few years ago I’m sure that view was unfashionable, but in the light of today’s stressed, anxious children, it’s becoming a selling point.

-Little people start here at 3 years old, and seem very safe, secure and content.
-They reside in their own self-enclosed area, with the the usual accoutrements of sandpit, outdoor space, good staff ratios, all the crafty stuff you can imagine, and happy kids.
-The classrooms are big, bright spaces, free flowing with lots and lots of outdoor space, to ensure they get their daily dose of fresh air.
+Little people start here at 3 years old and seem very safe, secure and content.
+They reside in their own self-enclosed area, with the usual accouterments of a sandpit, outdoor space, good staff ratios, all the crafty stuff you can imagine, and happy kids.
+The classrooms are big, bright spaces, free-flowing with lots and lots of outdoor space, to ensure they get their daily dose of fresh air.
 At this age, that’s all you want really.
-The Latin classes can wait.
+The Latin can wait.

 It may sound a bit strange but one of the biggest quirks is its diversity.
-There is a normality and genuine reflection of real life, that can only be a good thing for kids to be a part of as they look beyond their education.
-I am acutely aware of the Berkshire bubble with my own kids, so to mix with people of different faiths and backgrounds can only a good thing.
-Part of Cognita (a worldwide group of 68 schools founded by former head of Ofsted Sir Chris Woodhead) there are many opportunities for the schools in Europe, Latin America, Asia and the Middle East to tap into their global community.
+There is normality and genuine reflection of real life, that can only be a good thing your kids look beyond their education.
+I am acutely aware of the Berkshire bubble with my own kids, so to mix with people of different faiths and backgrounds is a real positive.
+Part of Cognita (a worldwide group of 68 schools founded by the former head of Ofsted Sir Chris Woodhead) there are many opportunities for the schools in Europe, Latin America, Asia, and the Middle East to tap into their global community.

-Good actually.
-Long Close School offers supervised homework sessions and after school clubs and care until 6pm.
+WRAP AROUND CARE: Good actually.
+Long Close School offers supervised homework sessions and after-school clubs and care until 6pm.
 Cue grateful, overstretched parents everywhere.
 Children 3+ can attend Early Morning Club from 8am and you can book them up and boot them out into holiday clubs too.
 Phew!

 WORD ON THE GROUND

-Long Close School has a well-earned reputation for pastoral care along with its academic and extra-curricular success.
-My feeling on walking around was that it was a very warm, welcoming, nurturing school.
+The mums I have spoken to love the friendly vibe here, great teaching and said their kids were happy, engaged and making great progress.
 It doesn’t have that sense of old-fashioned freedom that some schools offer – the kids aren’t left to roam or whack each others’ eyes out with conkers, for example.
-Instead, there are zones for each age group, and permission is needed to run off into the grounds, which may not appeal to the romantic in you but may speak to the pragmatic parent in you.
+Instead, there are zones for each age group, and permission is needed to run off into the grounds.
+That might not appeal to the romantic in you but may speak volumes if you’re a pragmatic parent.

 THE MUDDY VERDICT

-Good for: Those looking for a superior all-round option, kids nurtured, brains engaged, opportunity to get involved in loads of different activities in a caring environment that has been judged Outstanding in every possible area.
+Good for: Those looking for a superior all-around option, kids nurtured, brains engaged, an opportunity to get involved in loads of different activities in a caring environment that has been judged Outstanding in every possible area.
 Anyone looking for great comparative value for money.

 Not for: Those who like pomp, grandeur and a bucolic setting.
-This is a town school, just off a main road, that has creatively carved out the space it needs.
+This is a town school, just off the main road, that has creatively carved out the space it needs.

 Dare to disagree?!
-Have a look for yourself at the whole school.
-The next open day is Wednesday 25 April, but make an appointment and you will be shown around anytime.
+Have a look for yourself.
+The next Open Morning is Friday 7 March – 10am-12pm, but make an appointment and you will be shown around anytime.